 Borrowing money with such extortionate interest rates can have serious implications and will likely be something you live to regret.

-Companies such as Future Finance prey on students that are desperate by offering what appears to be a quick and easy fix.
+Companies target students that are desperate by offering what appears to be a quick and easy fix.
 I would urge any prospective borrowers to look into their alternative options and make the right decision, even if it seems tricky in the short term.

 Student Loan from the government

 As the first port of call for funding at uni, we'd always recommend the government's official Student Loan.

 While the way it's calculated is by no means perfect, the government's Student Loan has a manageable and secure repayment method.